aws-samples/automating-datalake-using-lakeformation-and-visualize-using-quicksight/README.md

 ![Image](images/imagemain1.png)
 ![Image](images/imagemain2.png)

-From the above diagram, the glue crawler and jobs are autmated using Lakeformation and data is ungested to s3.
-And then it can be further anakyzed using Athena andVisuaized using Quicksight.
+From the above diagram, the glue crawler and jobs are automated using Lakeformation and data is ingested to s3.
+And then it can be further analyzed using Athena and Visualized using Quicksight.

 **Steps to Execute**